zanuka/NG9000/README.md

 # chimcham

-prototyping project for Angular 6
+Prototyping project for Angular 6

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3